eteohx/DublinAI_ChatBot/README.md

 # DublinAI_ChatBot

-This project explores building a chatbot web application that makes movie recommendations to users.
+This project explores building a chatbot application that makes movie recommendations to users.

 ## Folders and files in this repo: